My first trip to Paris: useful Paris travel tips for a memorable and stress-free experience

 Of course, it depends on what you are comparing it to.

-The entries to museums are also quite pricey – again, compared to my country.
+The entry fees to museums are also quite pricey – again, compared to my country.
 Compared to Vienna, they are the same.

 I’m not saying that the prices are not justified.
 Those museums are definitely worth every euro!